Skip to main content

 • Movement of any cervid into Illinois requires the veterinarian completing the certificate of veterinary inspection (CVI) to complete the request to import permit at least 72 hours before movement

-• Cervids entering or moving within Illinois for slaughter purposes requires a permit issued by the Department within 72 hours of the shipmen
+• Cervids entering or moving within Illinois for slaughter purposes require a permit issued by the Department within 72 hours of the shipmen

 t